 Pretty much every component you could think of wanting to fine-tune (and a few you wouldn't even think of) can be tweaked and adjusted with the Aeron, so if you want to skip the cheaper options and go right to the top, the Aeron will not disappoint.

 Secretlab is known for its quality gaming chairs, and while most thrones in this category might be considered a little bit too flashy for the office, this isn't as important when you're in your own home.
-In fact, for a gaming chair, the default design of the Titan is actually rather subdued, with minimal branding and quieter trimmings, but there's plenty of customisation to be had if that's what you're after.
+In fact, for a gaming chair, the default design of the latest 2022 model Titan Evo is actually rather subdued, with minimal branding and quieter trimmings, but there's plenty of customisation to be had if that's what you're after.

 It's not as aesthetically subtle as the other offering from Noblechairs, but if you don't mind that then it's a real winner.
 From the cross-thatched embroidery to the real leather of its namesake, if you’re looking for a no-compromises gaming throne, this is it.
 Plus, it’s surprisingly quick and easy to set up.
 And, once the set-up is complete, the Epic Real Leather is a dream to sit on – and you can customise your position however you want.
 Just do us a favour, and read the instructions while you’re setting it up.
 Synthetic leather is also an option if you want to save some money.